-In another ground-breaking development in the DNA world has been a recent publication in a scientific journal by the scientific team at AnccestryDNA.
-It is titled, “Clustering of 770,000 genomes reveals post-colonial population structure of North America.”
+There is no doubt that this is an exciting time to be a genealogist!
+In a ground-breaking development in the DNA world, AncestryDNA’s scientific team has published an article in the journal Nature: “Clustering of 770,000 genomes reveals post-colonial population structure of North America.”
 Or, in more understandable terms, “Your DNA can tell us where you came from in America in the last 500 years.”

 So how did they do this?

 Well, the power really is in the numbers.
 In this particular paper they used 770,000 people, but now that they are approaching having testing 4 million people, you can bet the same principles will be applied to a larger data set and we will see even more as a result.

 What they found was astounding.
-They have displayed the data in Figure 3 in the paper.
-It is a map of the United States with colored dots scattered across the landscape.
+They have displayed the data in Figure 3 in the paper, which you can see for yourself if you click on the article link above.
+It’s a map of the United States with colored dots scattered across the landscape.
 The location of the dots corresponds to the genealogy of those tested, while the color of the dots relates to their genetic clustering.
 Those who clustered closest together are the same color.
 The result is a nearly perfect rainbow, with each color holding its respective spot on the map, with very little overlap between groups.
-There are actually two maps in the paper, just to make things easier to see.
+(There are actually two maps in the paper, just to make things easier to see.)

-As if that wasn’t exciting enough, further on in the paper they describe how we can trace migration patterns of different groups over just a few generations.
+As if that wasn’t exciting enough, further on in the paper they describe how they can trace migration patterns of different groups over just a few generations.
 In the paper they specifically mention French Canadians and Cajuns/Acadians, but this same principle can theoretically be applied to dozens of other groups.

-So what does this mean for you as a genealogist?
-It means that we are getting closer than ever to being able to tell you who you are and where you came from using your DNA.
-For example, let’s say you have an ancestor in Texas about 4 generations ago, but you aren’t sure where she came from.
+We are getting closer than ever to being able to tell you who you are and where you came from using your DNA.
+For example, let’s say you have an ancestor in Texas about four generations ago, but you aren’t sure where she came from.
 If technology like what is published in this paper ever reaches your testing company, your DNA could tell you that you fit into the Lower South group, meaning that your ancestor likely hails from, well, the south!

 But maybe instead your genetics identify with the Upland South, which means you need to explore records from Arkansas, Tennessee, and North Carolina.
 This is just a glimpse into what the advances in genetics are bringing to your genealogy toolbox.

-Originally published on February 2017 on genealogygems.com.
+Originally published on genealogygems.com.